opensearch-project/project-website/_posts/2024-12-xx-hybrid-search-optimization.md

 }
 ```

-norm is the variable for the normalization technique, combi the variable for the combination technique, keywordness is the keyword search weight and neuralness is the neural search weight.
+`norm` is the variable for the normalization technique, `combi` the variable for the combination technique, `keywordness` is the keyword search weight and `neuralness` is the neural search weight.

-The neural part of the hybrid query is searching in a field with embeddings that were created based on the title of a product with the model all-MiniLM-L6-v2:
+The neural part of the hybrid query is searching in a field with embeddings that were created based on the title of a product with the model `all-MiniLM-L6-v2`:

 ```
 {